apache/metron/metron-platform/metron-indexing/README.md

 ### The `MetaAlertDao`

-The goal of meta alerts is to be able to group together a set of alerts while being able to transparently perform actions like searches, as if meta alerts were normal alerts.  `org.apache.metron.indexing.dao.MetaAlertDao` extends `IndexDao` and enables several features:
+The goal of meta alerts is to be able to group together a set of alerts while being able to transparently perform actions like searches, as if meta alerts were normal alerts.  `org.apache.metron.indexing.dao.metaalert.MetaAlertDao` extends `IndexDao` and enables several features:
 * the ability to get all meta alerts associated with an alert
 * creation of a meta alert